Owens-Illinois Glass Company

 The mark “O-I” has also been in use for some time in very recent years (but I’m not sure when it first appeared on containers).
 The ”O-I” mark shown on this page is on the heel of an emerald green ALE81 soda bottle made in 2011.

-Other marks include “DURAGLAS”, a trademark used after 1940, and “LOWEX” another brand name which was used for their borosilicate glass forumula used especially for power line insulators.
+Other marks include “ILLINOIS” a brand name apparently used for a line of prescription bottles (similar to their bottles marked “OWENS”); “DURAGLAS“, a trademark used after 1940 and which appears embossed on innumerable bottles of many types; and “LOWEX” another brand name which was used for their borosilicate glass forumula employed especially for power line insulators.

 Although Owens-Illinois has made containers of many different shades of color over the years, the great majority of glass bottles commonly found (especially older containers that show up often at flea markets, antique malls, yard sales, junk shops, ebay, etc) are made of clear (colorless), green (emerald, forest green or “seven up” green) and amber (“beer bottle brown”) glass.